14 Buggy and pram friendly walks Somerset

 Sitting atop a tor, surrounded by colour-washed, medieval thatched cottages, tea rooms, cobbled streets, spectacular grounds, rolling countryside and sea views, the red stone Dunster Castle is straight out of a fairytale.

-As with many National Trust properties, accessibility for rolling wheels and families has been well-catered for here, path suitability is marked on a map and there’s plenty to see for a full family day out.
+As with many National Trust properties, pram accessible walks for families are well-catered for here, path suitability is marked on a map and there’s plenty to see and do for a full family day out.

 From here you can wind your way up to The Keep garden, the highest point in the Dunster landscape with views looking down on the castle turrets and green Somerset hills.
 In 1721, this area was levelled and turned into a bowling green, with the Octagon Tower built to offer shade to guests.